Mercerenies/a-turtles-troll/README.md

 * A Turtle's Troll is now built for Minecraft 1.17 against the latest Spigot API
+* Explosive arrows can be crafted with arrows and gunpowder
 * Wither skeletons spawn with full diamond armor now
 * Moss generates in all overworld chunks and spreads rapidly
 * Restored torch/light behavior to drop when looked at